Niktux/karma-docs/source/commands/display.rst

 =========== ====================================================================== ==============
 **env**     environment values to display                                          dev
 **value**   filter, display only values that match this filter                     *<none>*
-confDir     directory where conf files are stored                                  conf master      first configuration file to parse                                      master.conf
+confDir     directory where conf files are stored                                  ../conf master      first configuration file to parse                                      master.conf
 =========== ====================================================================== ==============